MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSecondarySite.md

 ```

 ### -InstallationFolder

-Specifies the installation folder on the secondary site server where the cmdlet installs the site files.
+Specifies the installation folder on the secondary site server.

 ```yaml
 Type: String